t-pollington/tau-statistic-speedup/README.md

 ## Features not implemented
 * parallel computations across the `for(i){}` loop for *i* in `get_tau.cpp`.
 I tried using parallel packages in R and C's `#pragma omp parallel for` with `#include <omp.h>` but to no avail.
 * GPU computations.
 A good starting place for rapid code development is MATLAB's `gpuArray` class.
+* **Have you found an even faster way to do this?
+I'm open in principle to pull requests to this repo but message me to check.**

 ## References
 *  Lessler J, Salje H, Grabowski MK, Cummings DAT. *Measuring Spatial Dependence for Infectious Disease Epidemiology*.
 PLoS One 2016; 11: 5–1–13. doi: [10.1371/journal.pone.0155249](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0155249).